In this post, I’m going to test Shutterstock vs Adobe Stock.

-Both Shutterstock and Adobe Stock are royalty-free stock photo agencies that sell photos, illustrations, videos, and audio files with subscription plans and on-demand with credits.
+Both Shutterstock and Adobe Stock are royalty-free stock photo agencies that sell photos, illustrations, videos, and audio files with subscription plans and on-demand with credits or cash.

 Is Adobe Stock better than Shutterstock?

-Adobe is also the owner of Creative Cloud platform, which includes app such as Lightroom, Photoshop, Adobe Illustrator, Adobe Effects, and more.
+Adobe Stock (review) is a royalty-free stock photo agency owned by a well-known software giant Adobe, the developer of Photoshop, Lightroom, Adobe Illustrator, Adobe Effects, and other creative apps.
+Adobe is also the owner of the Creative Cloud platform, which is the source of all the apps.
 While it might not seem as much at first, this is crucial for every designer using Adobe’s apps.

-Adobe Stock is the best suitable for anyone using Adobe apps because it offers invaluable integration of stock image library into those.
+Adobe Stock is the best suitable for anyone using Adobe apps because it offers invaluable integration of stock image library into those apps via Creative Cloud.

-When you’re working on a design, you can import a stock image into the app without purchasing it, and only when you’re satisfied with the result, you pay for the images you used.
+What does this mean?
+When you’re working on a design, you can import a stock image into the app without purchasing it, and only when you’re done with the project, you pay for the images you used.

 Why would anyone want this?
-Using this feature of Adobe Stock, you have the room for trial and error without losing money.
-With other stock photo sites, you need to purchase the image first, and if it doesn’t fit your design, you cannot refund it.
-You need to get a new one, but not with Adobe Stock!
+Using this feature of Adobe Stock, you have room for trial and error without losing money.
+This way, you can discard images that you don’t like and get new ones, without paying a dime.
+In contrast, other stock photo sites might want you to purchase the image first, and if it doesn’t fit your design, you cannot refund it.

-Shutterstock and Adobe Stock both sell stock images with subscription plans (cheaper) and on-demand (more flexible).
+Shutterstock and Adobe Stock both sell stock images with subscription plans (cheaper) and on-demand (more flexible, more expensive).

 In short, Shutterstock prices are lower than Adobe Stock prices.
 The prices of the royalty-free license start at $0.22 at Shutterstock and $0.26 at Adobe Stock.
-Although Shutterstock is more affordable, the difference isn’t that significant.
+And although Shutterstock is cheaper, the difference isn’t that significant.

-Shutterstock offer subscription plans of 10, 50, 350, or 750 monthly images that you can buy for each month separately (Monthly plan), or you can purchase an Annual plan, where you have to commit for an entire year, but it’s less expensive.
-Additionally, Shutterstock also gives you an option to prepay for a whole; thus, giving you an additional discount.
+Shutterstock offers subscription plans of 10, 50, 350, or 750 monthly images that you can buy for each month separately (monthly plans), or commit for an entire year (annual plans).
+Additionally, Shutterstock gives you an option to prepay for a whole year, giving you an additional 23% discount.